saddington/yen-handbook/hiring/Community_Manager.md

 - Why is this company & role of interest to you?
 - Tell us about a community you’ve help build.
 - What are some of your favorite ways to engage a community?

+Finally, here are [some thoughts from one of our founders](https://john.do/hiring-community-social-media-manager/) about this role (and some good reading material as well).